 409 South 22nd Street

 Phone: (906) 786-7550

-- The school provides a three day-half day and a five full-day preschool program serving three and four-year olds, plus full-day readiness kindergarten, full-day kindergarten, and first through eighth grades.
+- The school provides a full-day preschool program serving three and four year olds, plus full-day readiness kindergarten, full-day kindergarten, and first through twelfth grades.

-- The cost to educate a child at Holy Name is $5,675.00.
-However, through the generous support of the supporting parishes, the Diocese of Marquette and 3rd source fundraising, we are able to charge $2,850 for the first Catholic child.
+- The actual cost to educate each student is $11,815 for the Elementary School, and $18,213 for the High School.
+However, through the generous support of the supporting parishes, the Diocese of Marquette and 3rd source fundraising, we are able to charge only $3,495.00 for the first child for Catholic families.

 - Holy Name Catholic School is supported by four area Catholic parishes that provide direct financial subsidies as a portion of the total school revenues.
 These parishes are St. Anne, St. Anthony, St. Thomas, and St. Joseph & St. Patrick.